 - A written demand is to be established stating in what proposed activity and sub-project overpass the rule and why the activity and sub-project has to be included in YKM operations

 Processing of Recruitment:

 External recruitment will take place when someone cannot be recruited on an internal basis due to lacking specific qualifications.

 Internal recruitment requires some specific qualities which will be denoted later.
 It will operate through 5 different efforts.

-- Delegation of group related works: The new comers will be assigned to read the books on syllabus, to collect related data, to review any related article, to analyze group related news.
+Delegation of group related works: The newcomers will be assigned to read the books on the syllabus, collect related data, review any related articles, to analyse group related news.

 - Capacity Building Program: